Eat Your Veggies: What are the Best Vegetables for Dogs

 Cooked or raw, coloured or green–Veggies are a good supplement

 As you cook your own dinner, think about the wide variety of vegetables that you can drop into your dog’s food bowl when it comes to mealtime.
 It is easy to make just a little more, some for you and some for your furry friend.
-Adding veggies will keep both of you healthy!
+Adding fresh veggies will keep both of you healthy!

 What are the 10 healthiest vegetables for your dog?